gabriel-rusu/gabriel-rusu/README.md

 ### I am Gabriel Rusu
 - A Software Engineear & Open Source enthusiast.
-- A Computer Engineering Undergraduate Student.
+- A Systems Engineering Undergraduate Student.
 - Currently working on some of my cool side projects based on Web Development and Operating Systems.